ened/SlidingMenu/README.md

 `setBehindContentView`, which has the same syntax as setContentView. `setBehindContentView` will place the view in the "behind" portion of the SlidingMenu.
 You will have access to the `getSlidingMenu` method so you can customize the SlidingMenu to your liking.
-* If you want to use another library such as ActionBarSherlock, you can just change the SlidingActivities to extend the SherlockActivities instead of the regular Activities.

 __3.__      You can use the SlidingMenu view directly in your xml layouts or programmatically in your Java code.
 * This way, you can treat SlidingMenu as you would any other view type and put it in crazy awesome places like in the